Crossmark Global Holdings Inc. Has $1.53 Million Stock Position in J.B. Hunt Transport Services, Inc. (NASDAQ:JBHT)

 Several other institutional investors and hedge funds also recently added to or reduced their stakes in JBHT.
 Barrow Hanley Mewhinney & Strauss LLC grew its holdings in shares of J.B.
 Hunt Transport Services by 34.5% during the 2nd quarter.
 Barrow Hanley Mewhinney & Strauss LLC now owns 3,541,459 shares of the transportation company’s stock worth $577,081,000 after purchasing an additional 907,873 shares in the last quarter.
 Macquarie Group Ltd. grew its holdings in shares of J.B.
 Hunt Transport Services by 850.6% during the 2nd quarter.
 Macquarie Group Ltd. now owns 851,887 shares of the transportation company’s stock worth $138,816,000 after purchasing an additional 762,272 shares in the last quarter.
 FMR LLC boosted its stake in J.B.
 Hunt Transport Services by 402.2% in the second quarter.
 FMR LLC now owns 748,871 shares of the transportation company’s stock valued at $122,029,000 after buying an additional 599,765 shares in the last quarter.
 Amundi acquired a new stake in J.B.
 Hunt Transport Services in the second quarter valued at about $40,158,000.
 Finally, Balyasny Asset Management LLC acquired a new stake in J.B.
 Hunt Transport Services in the second quarter valued at about $37,039,000.
 72.56% of the stock is currently owned by institutional investors.

 JBHT has been the topic of several research analyst reports.
+Deutsche Bank Aktiengesellschaft raised their price objective on J.B.
+Hunt Transport Services from $154.00 to $201.00 and gave the company a “hold” rating in a research note on Wednesday, October 20th.
+KeyCorp raised their price objective on J.B.
+Hunt Transport Services from $190.00 to $210.00 and gave the company an “overweight” rating in a research note on Monday, October 18th.
 Raymond James raised their price objective on J.B.
 Hunt Transport Services from $180.00 to $185.00 and gave the company an “outperform” rating in a research note on Thursday, October 14th.
-JPMorgan Chase & Co. lowered J.B.
-Hunt Transport Services from a “neutral” rating to an “underweight” rating and reduced their price objective for the company from $169.00 to $150.00 in a research note on Friday, October 8th.
-They noted that the move was a valuation call.
-BMO Capital Markets raised their price objective on J.B.
-Hunt Transport Services from $165.00 to $180.00 and gave the company a “market perform” rating in a research note on Monday, October 18th.
-Zacks Investment Research raised J.B.
+Argus raised their price objective on J.B.
+Hunt Transport Services from $185.00 to $210.00 and gave the company a “buy” rating in a research note on Monday, October 18th.
+Finally, Zacks Investment Research raised J.B.
 Hunt Transport Services from a “hold” rating to a “buy” rating and set a $202.00 price objective on the stock in a research note on Wednesday, October 20th.
-Finally, Robert W. Baird raised their price objective on J.B.
-Hunt Transport Services from $188.00 to $200.00 and gave the company an “outperform” rating in a research note on Monday, October 18th.
 One analyst has rated the stock with a sell rating, nine have given a hold rating and twelve have given a buy rating to the stock.
 According to MarketBeat, the stock presently has an average rating of “Buy” and a consensus price target of $183.50.

 Shares of JBHT opened at $198.56 on Friday.
 J.B.
 Hunt Transport Services, Inc. has a 1 year low of $133.36 and a 1 year high of $202.71.
 The company has a debt-to-equity ratio of 0.32, a current ratio of 1.38 and a quick ratio of 1.38.
 The company has a market capitalization of $20.85 billion, a price-to-earnings ratio of 31.52, a price-to-earnings-growth ratio of 1.85 and a beta of 1.07.
 The business has a 50-day moving average of $190.46 and a 200-day moving average of $176.44.